Digicreon/Dispak/README.md

 - Generate files (see [below](#34-files-generation)).
 - Execute post-install scripts (see [below](#33-pre-post-scripts-execution)).

+Options are available to disable some operations:
+- `--no-apache`: Apache configuration files are *not* installed, even if Apache is installed on the current machine.
+- `--no-crontab`: Crontab file is not installed.
+- `--no-db-migration`: Database migration is not performed.

 ### 1.6 Branches management

 Dispak helps you to do basic branches management.